byu-cpe/ecen427/_documentation/vivado_axi_simulation.md

   * In the left-hand pane, click *SIMULATION->Run Simulation->Run Behavioral Simulation*
   * If the simulation runs without error you will be presented with a waveform of the results.
   * You can drag internal signals from your PIT module to the waveform, and save the waveform.
 Next time you re-run the simulation, you will see simulation data for these signals.

+### Simulation Run Time
+By default, Vivado will only run your simulation for 1000ns (1us).
+While you can manually run for longer, this won't be saved to your project, and you will need to do this manually each time you run simulation.
+To permanently change the simulation run time in your project:
+  * Right-Click on *Simulation* in the *Flow Navigator* on the left, and select *Simulation Settings*.
+  * Click the *Simulation* tab.
+  * Update the *xsim.simulate.runtime* value to something longer (eg. 10000ns).
+You can make this quite large, and as long as you include a `$finish` statement in your test bench, the simulation will stop when it reaches the end of the test bench.

 ## Save Your Waveform
   * You can save your waveform by clicking *File->Simulation Waveform->Save As...*.
 You can save the waveform as a *.wcfg* file.
 Once again, choose a location that is part of your repo, but not part of your Vivado project.
 Nothing in the Vivado project directory should be committed to your repository.